Laweeza/Laweeza/README.md

 I'm a software engineer from the Bay Area and am currently looking for new opportunities!

-I currently work professionally as a pharmacist at UCSF, but enjoy trying to make things during my free time.
+I currently work professionally as a pharmacist at UCSF, but enjoy learning about new technologies and trying to build things outside of work.

 * [Portfolio & Blog Site](https://laweeza.github.io/)